garrettstanger/OnionTask/Documentation.md

 # Setting up the environment

-After cloning the repository run the command `npm install` to install the node modules necessary to run the app.
+After cloning the repository, run the command `npm install` to install the node modules necessary to run the app.
 # Project Structure.

 ### Creating Components:

-Every component is defined in two parts.
-The css file defines where the component is placed.
-The js file defines what it is.
-The majority of work is in the js file.
+Inside the `src/components` folder, you will create a new file  with the name of your component.
+Capitalize the first letter, and every first letter of every word and use a descriptive name (`NewComponent.js`).

+To use your component import it in the file that it'll be used  `import NewComponent from './NewComponent'`

 #### Making a component